HenrikSamuelsson/learning-gnu-make/README.md

 Indented by a tab below the target-colon-prerequisite we finally have the third part that is known as a *recipe*.
 A recipe is an action that **make** will carry out.
 In this case so is it a command to compile the hello-world application, and the command is the same that can be used directly in a terminal.

 There is no great benefit of using **make** to compile this small dummy program.
-But as we will see so are there great benefits of using **make** to build larger real-world applications.
+The benefits of using **make** comes when building larger real-world applications that includes many files and libraries.

+The source code and makefile discussed in this section can be found in the folder [project-001-hello-world](projects\project-001-hello-world).